MartinHinz/personal_webpage/projects/index.md

 I am responsible for the data aquisition for RADON and have developed and maintain the web application for both portals.

-## Roxcal
+## ISAAK

+I am member of the [Initiative for Statistical Analysis in Archaeology Kiel (ISAAK)](https://github.com/ISAAKiel).
+We develop solutions and tools for computer applications in archaeology, mainly in R. I am actively involved in the following projects

+### oxcAAR (formerly Roxcal)

 To ease the analysis of <sup>14</sup>C dates I have developed and maintain a R package that serves as interface between R and the programme OxCal, that have established as quasi standard for calibration in archaeological application.
-The package is currently not available at CRAN, but you may find it at [Github](https://www.github.com/MartinHinz/roxcal).
+The package is currently not available at CRAN, but you may find it at [Github](https://github.com/ISAAKiel/oxcAAR).

+### mortAAR

+We have developed a package that calculates life tables from death records at archaeological sites.
+The package is also not yet on CRAN, but it will be published there very soon.
+Meanwile, find it at [Github](https://github.com/ISAAKiel/mortAAR).

+### aoristAAR

+This is a current project that should introduce [aoristic analysis for archaeology](http://dx.doi.org/10.11588/ai.2004.2.12685) as a R toolbox, with correction for overrepresentation due to overlapping time intervals.
+Currently the main function is already implemented and usable, but the package has to be polished before putting it to CRAN.
+Find it at [Github](https://github.com/ISAAKiel/aoristAAR).

+### calibrator

+This is a small command line tool, written in C, to do ^14^C calibration based on the algorithm used in [Bchron](https://github.com/andrewcparnell/Bchron).

-## quantaar
+### quantaar

 Together with the team of the [Initiative for Statistical Analysis in Archaeology Kiel (ISAAK)](https://github.com/ISAAKiel) I am developing an R package that should make a collection of useful functions available for archaeologists.
 The package is currently not available at CRAN, but you may find it at [Github](https://www.github.com/ISSAKiel/quantaar).